Appeals – Transfer to Secondary School - Year 7 September 2020

-On 1st March 2019 (National Offer Day) you will receive communication from your home Local Authority regarding offers of Secondary School places.
+On 2nd March 2020 (National Offer Day) you will receive a communication from your home Local Authority regarding an offer of a Secondary School place.
 If you have been unsuccessful in being offered a place at Wallington County Grammar School (WCGS), you have the right of appeal if you had made a valid application by;

 1. Reaching the WCGS pass mark from the Selective Eligibility Test previously held, and